Hooker County, Nebraska

 Hooker County is a county in the U.S. state of Nebraska.
-As of the 2020 United States census, the population was 711.
-Its county seat is Mullen, which (as of 2019) is the county's only community of substantial size.
+As of the 2020 census, the population was 711, and was estimated to be 686 in 2025.
+The county seat and the largest village is Mullen, which (as of 2019) is the county's only community of substantial size.

-In the Nebraska license plate system, Hooker County is represented by the prefix 93, because it had the smallest number of registered vehicles out of the state's 93 counties when the licensing system was established in 1922.
+In the Nebraska license plate system, Hooker County was represented by the prefix "93" (as it had the smallest number of registered vehicles out of the state's 93 counties of vehicles registered in the state when the license plate system was established in 1922).

 History

-Hooker County was formed in 1889 with construction of a line for Chicago, Burlington and Quincy Railroad into the territory.
+Hooker County was created on March 29, 1889 with construction of a line for Chicago, Burlington and Quincy Railroad into the territory.
 It was named for Civil War General Joseph Hooker.

 Geography

+According to the United States Census Bureau, the county has a total area of 721.401 sqmi, of which 720.966 sqmi is land and 0.535 sqmi (0.07%) is water.
+It is the 33rd-largest county in Nebraska by total area.

 The terrain of Hooker County consists of low rolling hills running east–west.
 The Middle Loup River flows eastward through the upper part of the county.
-The county has a total area of 721 sqmi, of which 721 sqmi is land and 0.3 sqmi (0.05%) is water.

 Most of Nebraska's 93 counties (the eastern 2/3) observe Central Time; the western counties observe Mountain Time.
 Hooker County is the easternmost of the Nebraska counties to observe Mountain Time.